 sparkling water or club soda

 Heat honey and water and rosemary over low heat until fully blended about a minute.
-Let cool and take out rosemary
+Let cool and take out the rosemary

 Juice your oranges into a pitcher add your honey mixture and sparkling water.
-Serve with sprig of rosemary.
+Serve with a sprig of rosemary.

 Sweet Cherry Fizz